Kansas Recalls Hundreds Of License Plates Containing Inadvertent Ethnic Slur

 “I let them know it is considered a very derogatory racial slur and I don’t think it should be allowed anywhere.”

 It wasn’t just Kawamoto.
-According to the Pacific Citizen, all four (the only four) Kansas members of the Japanese American Citizens’ League learned of the license plate, and started writing letters to Kansas’ Department of Motor Vehicles.
+According to the Pacific Citizen, all four Kansas members of the Japanese American Citizens’ League learned of the license plate and started writing letters to Kansas’ Department of Motor Vehicles.

 Not #babylonbee! https://t.co/laLwoLaVv5